verrazzano/docs/content/en/docs/networking/_index.md

 Verrazzano system traffic enters a platform load balancer over TLS and is routed to the NGINX Ingress Controller, where TLS is terminated.
-From there, the traffic is routed to one of the system components in the mesh over mTLS, or using HTTP to a system component, outside the mesh.
+From there, the traffic is routed to one of the system components in the mesh over mutual TLS authentication (mTLS), or using HTTP to a system component, outside the mesh.

 Application traffic enters a second Oracle Cloud Infrastructure load balancer over TLS and is routed to the